IATI/D-Portal/plated/README.md

 	plated/upgrade

-&#8627; This will install or upgrade plated using npm.
+&#8627; This will install or upgrade plated to the latest version using npm.

 **Run this once for the scripts to work.** Run this later to upgrade to the latest version.